José Nieto Ruiz

 José Nieto: “I Never Knew There Were so Many Reds in New York”

-Nieto Ruiz laughs helplessly when he narrates some of the absurd situations he has lived in.
+Nieto Ruiz laughed helplessly when he narrated some absurd situations he lived in during his interview linked below.
 Despite the adversities of his life and the twists of fate, his sense of humor, devoid of any sarcasm, proves that he has never been a defeated man.
-His account also is a testament that he benefited from the solidarity of anti-fascist transnational networks.
+His account also shows that he benefited from the solidarity of anti-fascist transnational networks.
 In this interview, he talks about his arrival in the United States and his career in New York as a television producer and documentary maker.

 Carlos García Santa Cecilia and Montse Feu, “José Nieto, último exiliado del franquismo, militante de la CNT, hizo de Nueva York su refugio” fronterad, Semana del 20 al 26 febrero 2015.